-FPM 102B Foundation Program Mathematics Level 2 (5 hrs) (Pure & Applied) (5 hrs)
+FPM 102B Foundation Program Mathematics Level 2 (4 hrs) (Pure & Applied)

 The aim of this course is to prepare students for further study of higher-level mathematics at higher and other non-mathematics-related subjects.
-The course covers Graphing System of linear Inequalities, Concept of functions, Exponential and Logarithmic functions, Recognizing three types of symmetric of functions, basic statistics, and introduction to probability.
-For Pure Course, in addition to that, other topics to be covered like: Graphing Trigonometric functions, Identities, and using law of Sine and cosine to solve triangle.
+The course covers Concept of functions, Exponential and Logarithmic functions, and Recognizing three types of symmetric of functions, basic statistics, and introduction to probability.
+For Pure Course, in addition to that, other topics to be covered are: Graphing Trigonometric functions, Identities, and using law of Sine and cosine to solve triangle and basic concepts of Partial Fractions and Long division for factorization of polynomials.